Computationally Efficient Analytical Models of Frequency and Voltage in Low-Inertia Systems: Introduction

 Given the long history of SGs, there are several effective ways to simulate large SG-dominated systems.
 Electromagnetic transient (EMT) simulations can provide highly accurate results by using high-order device models and dynamic line models, but simulations of large-scale systems are infeasible due to the degree of computational complexity \cite{kenyonComparisonofElectromagnetic}.
 Combining IBRs and SGs in large EMT models can introduce even more computational difficulties due to the different timescales of their dynamics.
 Solving such a numerically stiff system with an explicit fixed time step method requires very small time steps to maintain numerical stability, which increases the computational burden significantly \cite{brenan1995numerical}.
 Phasor domain models are much faster than EMT simulation, but they are intended for studying low-frequency phenomena and assume near constant system frequency.
 Consequently, they are unsuitable for modeling the fast dynamics introduced by IBRs \cite{kenyonComparisonofElectromagnetic,laraRevisiting}.
 System frequency models (SFRs) take order-reduction to the extreme by neglecting all network effects and representing the frequency response of the entire system as that of a single device \cite{AndersonALowOrderSystemFrequency,chanDynamicEquivalentsAverage1972}.
 While SFRs can be useful for modeling small, coherent clusters, these models are ill-suited for representing systems with both IBRs and SGs, and they provide no information on voltage dynamics.
 Thus, there is a pressing need for models that can efficiently and accurately simulate both the frequency and voltage dynamics of large-scale modern power systems with high shares of IBRs.

-This paper proposes novel reduced-order models of frequency and voltage response for power systems with mixed generation types, i.e. SGs and IBRs, that have analytic solutions, making them orders of magnitude faster than current EMT simulations, while maintaining exceptional accuracy.
+The contribution of this paper is a novel reduced-order mathematical formulation of frequency and voltage dynamics in a mixed-generation system that allows for the exceedingly fast simulation of system dynamics with a timestep in the $\mu s$ range.
+The proposed models were extensively validated against high-order EMT simulations, compared to which they demonstrated promising accuracy and solve times orders of magnitude faster.
 Unlike in EMT simulation, where the degree of computational difficulty increases with the share of IBRs in a system, the solve times of proposed models \textit{accelerate} as the proportion of IBRs to SGs increases.

-The remainder of this paper is organized as follows.
-In Section \ref{motivation}, we further motivate the need for new models of frequency and voltage response by detailing how the dynamics of IBR-dominated systems differ from those of all-SG systems.
-In Sections \ref{fmodel} and \ref{vmodel}, we introduce the proposed frequency and voltage models, respectively.
-An ultra-fast method of solving the proposed models is included in Section \ref{fmodel}.
-The models are validated against high-fidelity EMT simulations in Section \ref{validation}.
-These models are then applied to a large-scale system to demonstrate their computational efficiency and scalability in Section \ref{application}, where concluding discussions on the novelty, limitations, and potential applications of the models are provided.
+The interpretability, speed, and linearity of the models makes them attractive for numerous applications, including as an EMT-screening tool and for integration into an optimization framework for the formulation of stability constraints.